 Shoppers Drug Mart

 Shoppers Drug Mart is a retail pharmacy chain providing pharmacy products and services.
 The stores can be found in most cities and larger towns.
-Although most small towns in Canada have a local drug store (pharmacy) but if you need medicine outside of regular store hours you are out of luck.
+Although most small towns in Canada have a local drug store (pharmacy) if you need medicine outside of regular store hours you are out of luck.
 Shoppers Drug Mart, on the other hand, is open seven days a week and until 10 pm.

 London Drugs is a Canadian retail store chain, 100 % Canadian owned and its primary focus is on pharmaceuticals, electronics, computers, cameras, housewares, toys, books, skincare, and cosmetics, with a limited selection of grocery items.
 It is a friendly place to shop and I often find good deals on camera equipment at London Drugs.
 Each store has an excellent photo lab and friendly staff.

 Best Buy is the store to go to for the latest technology and entertainment products.
 If you are shopping for camera equipment, a new laptop or software, this is the store with the largest selection.
-Best Buy is also one of the places I suggest to go for a Canadian SIM Card for your cell phone.
+Best Buy is also one of the places I suggest going for a Canadian SIM Card for your cell phone.
 They offer all the different brands and can suggest the best cell phone carrier and the best deal for you.

 Bass Pro Shop